Mistakes To Avoid When Building A Closed Terrarium!

 3. Overwatering Your Terrarium

-First-timers with terrariums are likely to overwater their plants.
+First-timers with terrariums are likely to overwater their terrarium plants.
 This is a common mistake for any plant-owners.
 When excess water is present within the glass jar, there is a risk of mould being present.
-Depending on whether you have an opened or closed Terrarium, the plants' watering must be adjusted accordingly.
+Depending on whether you have opened terrarium plants or closed terrarium plants, the plants' watering must be adjusted accordingly.

-If you have an open Terrarium, the plant must be watered at least once a week, whereas it is 1-2 times a month for the closed terrarium.
+So how to water a terrarium?
+If you have an open home/office terrarium, the plant must be watered at least once a week, whereas it is 1-2 times a month for closed terrarium plants.
 It is a little trickier when it comes to watering your closed terrarium plant because you have to gauge and check the condensation against the glass jar.

 4. Using Too Much Soil – That Covers The Leaves Of The Plant